 A note on flavor: IMHO, this recipe requires a strongly flavored fruit juice.
-Organic Tart Cherry Juice concentrate works great for these because not only is it super tasty and a bit sour, it’s also anti-inflammatory, an aid to sports recovery, and it helps fight insomnia (odd but true).
+Organic Tart Cherry Juice Concentrate works great for these because not only is it super tasty and a bit sour, it’s also anti-inflammatory, an aid to sports recovery, and it helps fight insomnia (odd but true).
 Make sure to add water to taste.
-Grape is also very delicious and reminds me of throwback lunch box fruit snacks.
+Grape is also very delicious and reminds me of throwback lunchbox fruit snacks.
 The first few times I made these, they tasted like agar because I was using way too much.
 It makes for a firmer bear/LEGO/robot, but it’s not worth it in terms of flavor.

 A note on texture: These pass for gummies, and they’re as easy to make as gummies, but they reminded me more of a fruit snack.
 They’re not stretchy or jiggly like the grass-fed gummies, but that’s to be expected.
-I remember letting all sorts of things pass as “cheese” when I was a vegan without blinking an eye, so if you’re here because you follow a strict vegan diet- cashews are cheese, flax is eggs and these are gummies.
-Ta dah!
+I remember letting all sorts of things pass as “cheese” when I was a vegan without blinking an eye, so if you’re here because you follow a strict vegan diet- cashews are cheese, flax is eggs, and these are gummies.
+Ta-dah!

-And… If you accidentally let them dry out on the countertop, they shrink down and have the texture of Lucky Charms marshmallows.
+And…if you accidentally let them dry out on the countertop, they shrink down and have the texture of Lucky Charms marshmallows.
 Also odd but true.

-Fun fact… Agar is the main ingredient of a fad diet in Asia.
+Fun fact…agar is the main ingredient of a fad diet in Asia.
 Apparently, when you eat flakes or powder, they triple in size and absorb a bunch of water which makes people feel fuller.
 You can also see the next note about why agar probably causes weight loss.

-And this last note is super important so I’m going to make it bold: I didn’t read this until just now, but it turns out that Agar shouldn’t be used by people with digestive issues.
-It’s considered a mild laxative (not too big a deal when you’re just eating a few gummies or you’re on an Asian fad diet), and it can irritate the stomach.
+And this last note is super important so I’m going to make it bold: I didn’t read this until just now, but it turns out that agar shouldn’t be used by people with digestive issues.
+It’s considered a mild laxative (not too big of a deal when you’re just eating a few gummies or you’re on an Asian fad diet), and it can irritate the stomach.
 I wouldn’t eat these every day, or pound a whole jar of them, but I didn’t have any notable issues while testing them and I’m pretty sensitive.
 Avoid these if you have IBS or serious digestive problems and try the paleo gummies instead.